FlipsideCrypto/badger/contracts/README.md

 ## Testing the Contract

 It is important that we know the contract is healthy and fully covered with tests at all times.
-While 100% coverage does not mean there is no nuance to keep in mind, it does allow you to move forward with constant concern of being blindsided.
+While 100% coverage does not mean there is no nuance to keep in mind, it does allow you to move forward without constant concern of being blindsided.

 ```bash
 Version